-You can keep costs down in the Gulf Coast by mixing up expensive activities with some free things to do in Sarasota.
+Sarasota, Florida, is not a cheap destination like Southeast Asia or South America, but there are ways to make your holiday to Sarasota a little more affordable.
+You can keep costs down on the Gulf Coast by mixing expensive activities with free things to do in Sarasota.
 I do love a good freebie!

 Your wallet will thank you, plus these free activities are pretty awesome.